-Here, different exclusions are applied depending on the instrument and/or underlying.
+Here, different exclusions are applied depending on the instrument and/or underlying (see answer to question "What environmental and/or social characteristics are promoted by this financial product?").
 Furthermore, no minimum environmental or social protection is applied to "Other Investments".